How Reinsurance Affects Your Home Insurance Rates in 2026

 How does reinsurance directly affect my home insurance premium?

-When reinsurers raise their prices — which they have done dramatically since 2019 — your primary insurer's cost of doing business rises.
+When reinsurers raise their prices, which they did dramatically from 2022 through 2024, your primary insurer's cost of doing business rises.
 To maintain profitability and solvency, insurers pass those increased costs to policyholders through higher premiums at renewal.
 Research shows reinsurance exposure accounts for nearly two-thirds of the growing impact of disaster risk on your premium, making it one of the largest hidden drivers of your rate increases.

 What is catastrophe reinsurance and why does it matter?

-Catastrophe reinsurance (cat reinsurance) is a specialized type of treaty reinsurance that activates when losses from a single catastrophic event — like a hurricane or major wildfire — exceed what the primary insurer can absorb.
+Catastrophe reinsurance (cat reinsurance) is a specialized type of treaty reinsurance that activates when losses from a single catastrophic event, like a hurricane or major wildfire, exceed what the primary insurer can absorb.
 It matters to homeowners because it is what keeps your insurance company financially able to pay claims after a major disaster.
-When catastrophe reinsurance is unavailable or too expensive in your region, insurers often withdraw from that market entirely.
+When catastrophe reinsurance is unavailable or too expensive in your region, insurers often withdraw from that market entirely, leaving homeowners with only wildfire insurance options through state-backed plans.

 Why are insurance companies leaving states like California and Florida?